-- The Estates Manager retains ladders for working at height. - Students are prohibited from using ladders. - Staff will wear appropriate footwear and clothing when using ladders. - Contractors are expected to provide their own ladders for working at height, unless given express permission to use site ladders, by the Estates Manager. - Before using a ladder, staff are expected to conduct a visual inspection to ensure its safety as per working at heights training. - Access to high levels, such as roofs, is only permitted by trained persons.
+- The Site Manager retains ladders for working at height. - Students are prohibited from using ladders. - Staff will wear appropriate footwear and clothing when using ladders. - Contractors are expected to provide their own ladders for working at height. - Before using a ladder, staff are expected to conduct a visual inspection to ensure its safety.

+• Access to high levels, such as roofs, is only permitted by trained persons.